azubuike-nnamdi/Urbane-Foods/README.md

-# Getting Started with Urbane Foods

 ### SideHustle Internship Group 23 Capstone Restuarant Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and it is aimed at monitoring the growth of interns.

+# Getting Started with Urbane Foods

+Team members are expected to fork the repository and cloning to local machine using `git clone [repo url]`

+Install project dependencies with `npm install`

 ## Available Scripts